 - Russia – Moscow Times

 - Access World News – A large aggregation of news articles in English from around the world.

 - Emerging Markets – As complex as you can get but emphasizes news about economic development in a large number of countries, in many languages.

-- Lexis-Nexis Academic Universe – Full text world publications (news, transcripts).
+- Nexis Uni – Full text world publications (news, transcripts).